California approves roadmap for carbon neutrality by 2045

 The plan sets out to achieve so-called carbon neutrality by 2045, meaning the state will remove as many carbon emissions from the atmosphere as it emits.
 It aims to do so in part by reducing fossil fuel demand by 86% within that time frame.

-California previously set that carbon neutrality target as a goal, but Gov. Gavin Newsom signed legislation making it a mandate earlier this year.
-He has said drastic changes are needed to position California as a global climate leader.
+California had previously set this carbon neutrality target, but Gov. Gavin Newsom signed legislation making it a mandate earlier this year.
+The Democrat has said drastic changes are needed to position California as a global climate leader.

 “We are making history here in California,” Newsom said in a statement Thursday.

-But the plan's road to board approval was not without criticism.
+But the plan's road to approval by the California Air Resources Board was not without criticism.
 Capturing large amounts of carbon and storing it underground is one of the most controversial elements of the proposal.
 Critics say it gives the state's biggest emitters reason to not do enough on their part to mitigate climate change.

 In a meeting that lasted several hours, activists, residents and experts used their last chance to weigh in on the plan ahead of the board's vote.
 Many said the latest version, while not perfect, was an improvement from earlier drafts, committing the state to do more to curb planet-warming emissions.

-Davina Hurt, a board member, said she was proud the state is moving closer to its carbon neutrality goal.
+Davina Hurt, a board member, said she was proud California is moving closer to its carbon neutrality goal.

 “I’m glad that this plan is bold and aggressive,” Hurt said.

-Note: This story has been updated to make clear that Connie Cho, an attorney for environmental justice group Communities for a Better Environment, was referring specifically to the plan’s goal of phasing down oil refining when she called it “a huge step forward” to mitigate climate change and protect public health.
-This story has been updated to correct the plan's target for aviation fuel demand from electric or hydrogen sources.
-It is 20%, not 10%.